mdn/content/files/en-us/web/javascript/reference/global_objects/arraybuffer/index.md

 `ArrayBuffer` is a [transferable object](/en-US/docs/Web/API/Web_Workers_API/Transferable_objects).

+## Description

 ### Resizing ArrayBuffers

-`ArrayBuffer`s can be made resizable by including the `maxByteLength` option when calling the {{jsxref("ArrayBuffer.ArrayBuffer", "constructor", "", "nocode")}}.
-You can query whether an `ArrayBuffer` is resizable and what its maximum size is by accessing its {{jsxref("ArrayBuffer.prototype.resizable", "resizable")}} and {{jsxref("ArrayBuffer.prototype.maxByteLength", "maxByteLength")}} properties, respectively.
-You can assign a new size to a resizable `ArrayBuffer` with a {{jsxref("ArrayBuffer.prototype.resize()", "resize()")}} call.
+`ArrayBuffer` objects can be made resizable by including the `maxByteLength` option when calling the {{jsxref("ArrayBuffer/ArrayBuffer", "ArrayBuffer()")}} constructor.
+You can query whether an `ArrayBuffer` is resizable and what its maximum size is by accessing its {{jsxref("ArrayBuffer/resizable", "resizable")}} and {{jsxref("ArrayBuffer/maxByteLength", "maxByteLength")}} properties, respectively.
+You can assign a new size to a resizable `ArrayBuffer` with a {{jsxref("ArrayBuffer/resize", "resize()")}} call.
+New bytes are initialized to 0.

-These additions have made resizing `ArrayBuffer`s more efficient — previously you had to make a copy with a new size.
+These features make resizing `ArrayBuffer`s more efficient — otherwise, you have to make a copy of the buffer with a new size.
 It also gives JavaScript parity with WebAssembly in this regard (WASM linear memory can be resized with [`WebAssembly.Memory.prototype.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/grow)).

 ## Constructor